directus/directus/.changeset/silver-comics-arrive.md

 '@directus/sdk': patch
 ---

-Removed outdated logic in the comment service
+Removed outdated logic for the comment service